rbms-bsc/DCRMR/_pages/Additional-notes/Bound-with.md

 a) The [RDA Toolkit: Creator agent of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-6277a869-961d-379f-8ae8-7ec159052a26){:target="_blank"}; normally give this element first, usually in access point form (e.g., with inversion of personal names under surname, but not necessarily including personal birth/death dates, corporate qualifiers, etc.)

-b) The [Title proper](/DCRMR/title/Title-proper/) as found in the description for the manifestation; long titles may be shortened (whenever the preferred title of work is considered useful for the identification of the work, record it within square brackets preceding the title of manifestation)
+b) The [Title proper](/DCRMR/title/Title-proper/) as found in the description for the manifestation; long titles may be shortened by omitting words after the first five (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words).
+Use the mark of omission.
+If the preferred title of work is considered useful for the identification of the work, record it within square brackets preceding the title of manifestation

-c) The primary [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) as recorded in the description for the manifestation, unless it is redundant of the [RDA Toolkit: Creator agent of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-6277a869-961d-379f-8ae8-7ec159052a26){:target="_blank"} or exceedingly lengthy
+c) The primary [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) as recorded in the description for the manifestation, unless it already recorded as the [Creator agent of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-6277a869-961d-379f-8ae8-7ec159052a26){:target="_blank"} or is exceedingly lengthy

 d) The [Publication statement](/DCRMR/ppdm/Publication-statement/) as found in the description for the manifestation, abridged as necessary, without using the mark of omission